Table of contents

 6. Build Your Brand and Personal Profile

-A robust digital presence can set you apart from new graduates with similar skills and credentials, McConnell says.“Work on your LinkedIn profile, establish a personal website, start your own blog, or initiate a social impact project,” he suggests.
+“Work on your LinkedIn profile, establish a personal website, start your own blog, or initiate a social impact project,” McConnell suggests.
 “These channels will demonstrate how well you apply what you know and ultimately lead you to the right employer who will value what you can bring to the table and help you achieve even more.”

 7. Do an Externship